abhaskaran/abhaskaran/README.md

 # 👋 Hello, I'm Ashwini

 I’m passionate about data, fin-tech applications and cutting-edge AI-ML based technology solutions, with an eagerness to learn and contribute to innovative projects.
+I specialize in quantitative analysis geared to derive actionable insights from complex datasets
 Connect with me on [LinkedIn](https://www.linkedin.com/in/ashwini07/)!

 ## 🔧 Skills & Tools